-The full governing body meets once a term.
+The full governing body meet five times each school year.
 Meetings are usually in the evening.
-Most governors are also members of at least one sub-committee.
+Governors are also members of at least one sub-committee.
 Sub-committees focus on specific areas of the school’s work including Teaching and Learning, Resources, Health, Safety and Premises, and the Headteacher’s performance management.

 Sub-committees meet regularly – often during the school day – and report to the full governing body.